Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

-A list of the best long hiking trails could be as simple as some of the most well known long distance hiking trails in the United States:
+A list of the best long hiking trails could be as simple as the names of some of the most well known long distance hiking trails in the United States:

 Some of these trails are only well known regionally, like Wonderland Trail around Mt.
 Rainier in Washington State or the Allegheny in Maryland & Pennsylvania.

 A "long trail" is defined as any trail over 100 miles (~161 km).